Military Club Membership

 Elements of the Living Memorial:

 The display cases in the Lobby of the Marines’ Memorial Club exhibit authentic artifacts and background information on the Marine Corps’ history as well as individuals who have contributed to the Corps’ heritage.
-Because history never stops being written, the lobby displays are updated periodically to reflect recent United States military involvements and the patriotic deeds of our service men and women.
+While history is being read, it is also being written; our lobby displays are updated periodically to reflect recent United States military involvements and the patriotic deeds of our service men and women.

-The Marines’ Memorial Club’s third floor features photos and biographies of the Marine Corps Commandants and Sergeants Major.
-In addition, the Commandant’s Corridor includes candid pictures of the Commandant’s home in Washington, D.C., the “President’s Own” Marine Corps Band, and the silent Drill Team at Eighth and I Streets in Washington, D.C.
+The Commandant’s Corridor on the third floor features photographs and biographies of the Commandants and Sergeants Major of the Marine Corps.
+The pictures of the Commandant’s home in Washington, D.C., the “President’s Own” Marine Corps Band, and the Silent Drill Team at Eighth and I Streets in Washington, D.C. are also on display.

 Hall of Honor

-The “Memorial Hall” displays wooden plaques that MMA members and visitors have provided to honor or hold in memory their departed loved ones who either served in the military or were a part of military life.
+The “Memorial Hall” is located on the seventh floor.
+This corridor displays (8x10) memorial plaques that our members and visitors have ordered at the Marines’ Memorial to honor living and departed loved ones, who either served in the military or were a part of military life.
+Please proceed to the following link http://mmamemorialplaques.com/ to locate a memorial plaque.

 Tribute Memorial Wall

-Found on the tenth floor’s mezzanine, the Tribute Memorial Wall honors the men and women of the US Armed Forces who have given their lives in Iraq and Afghanistan since 9/11.
-Each black marble brick contains the name of one fallen warrior.
+Located on the 10 Mezzanine, the Tribute Memorial Wall consists of individual black bricks honoring the fallen men and women of the U.S. Armed Forces who have given their lives in Overseas Contingency Operations (OEF, OIF, OND, OIR & OFS Combined) since 9/11.

 General E.O.
 Ames Library and Museum